 Why Choose a Market-Based Structured Settlement?

 Many claimants and attorneys find that market-based structured settlements provide the opportunity to receive tax-free income or tax-deferred income while enjoying market-driven growth potential.

-Within a market-based structured settlement, there is considerable flexibility of design to allow each individual to address his or her own financial needs.
+Within a market-based structured settlement, there is considerable flexibility of design to allow for individualized planning with no contribution limit.
 Market-based structured settlements can work in conjunction with structured settlement annuities to create a truly balanced settlement solution.

-Settlements Plus™ operates much like a traditional structured settlement, yet with a market-based investment portfolio serving as the financial vehicle, rather than an annuity.
+Market-based structured settlements for claimants operate much like structured settlement annuities, yet with a market-based investment portfolio serving as the financial vehicle, rather than an annuity.

-Claimants who utilize Settlements Plus™ for non-personal injury settlement proceeds will have the opportunity to defer taxes on their payments until the years in which the payments are received.
+Claimants who utilize market-based structured settlements for non-personal injury settlement funds will have the opportunity to defer taxes on their payments until the years in which the payments are received.
 Investments can be managed by a reputable financial institution or by the claimant’s financial advisor.

-Fee Structure Plus® allows attorneys to invest their contingency fees in a market-based investment portfolio on a tax-deferred basis.
-As is the case with Settlements Plus™, the funds can be managed by a financial institution or by the attorney’s own financial advisor.
+Market-based structured settlements allow attorneys to invest their contingency fees in a portfolio with tax-deferred, market-related returns.
+As is the case with market-based structured settlements for claimants, the funds can be managed by a financial institution or by the attorney’s own financial advisor.
 Payments will be received on a pre-determined periodic payment schedule, with tax obligation being spread out over the course of the payments.